 I’ve made no secret about being a rather massive Hiromix fan.
 I credit an encounter with her work in 2010 or so that really got me interested in photography, and it’s all been downhill from there….
 Girls Blue is Hiromix’s first book, as far as I know, and for many years I thought it was out of reach, monetarily-speaking.
 Then, sometime in 2020 or 2021, about the time I started my previously mentioned Moriyama binge, I also went on a Hiromix binge, and found a fairly clean, if rather smelly copy of Girls Blue for an acceptable price.

 To the chagrin of some early commenters, there is only one NSFW picture in all of Girls Blue.
 It—a picture of a bare-chested Hiromix walking towards the camera in a nondescript room—appears on the back of the wrap-around cover and is otherwise unremarkable.
 It’s not the most prurient thing out there, and ymmv, and neither its inclusion nor the lack of any more explicit photos throughout have any bearing on my interest in the book or Hiromix’s work more broadly.
-Sadly, it means that the unboxing is age-restricted.
-Apologies and viewers beware.
+Still: buyers beware.

 My early experiences with Hiromix were images online and I don’t remember where.
 I may have even come across her work back in Art school in the mid 00s, even… That said, looking back at my earlier review of the great Hiromix Steidl book that I found for cheap in a Half Price Books many years ago, I say that I found her in the early 2010s.
 Who knows.
 I’ve been a fan for as long as I can remember, and nearly everything I want or have to say about Girls Blue I already said in my Hiromix review.